material-motion/material-motion/concepts/patterns.md

 An intention is **what you want a thing to do**.

-The logic that fulfills an Intention **is not executed here** though it could be **described** here.
+The logic that fulfills an Intention **is not executed here**, though it could be **described** here.

-A separate system (a Motion Runtime) that is tightly coupled with the compositing engine is responsible for executing Intentions using Actors.
+A system operating close to the compositing system is responsible for executing Intentions using **Actors**.

-Intentions can be associated with a target.
+Intentions can be associated with a **target**.
 This is the object or value to which the Intention is expected to be applied.

-Note that we’ve been careful to use the word Intention rather than animation.
-This is because the word Intention can also be used to describe Gestures, Physical Simulation, and other concepts built with the Primitives.
-This proves to be valuable both when building a Motion Runtime and when expressing relatively complex interactive experiences.
+> We’re careful to use the word Intention rather than animation.
+The word Intention can describe Gestures, Physical Simulation, and other Primitives.
+For example, an element could be both draggable and asked to fade in.
+Motion Runtimes that consider all types of Intention allow the coordinated expression of relatively complex interactive experiences.

 Consider the following pseudo-code: